Greece Moments Greece Moments

 Paralia Fakistra

-Natural beach near Tsagkarada.
-Especially on windless days, the 400 m long steep descent down into the wild bay, where the sea sparkles emerald green, is worthwhile.
-There is no operator on site, you have to bring your own parasol and food.
+A natural beach near Tsagkarada.
+On calm, windless days in particular, the 400 m steep descent down into the wild bay, where the sea sparkles emerald green, is well worth it.
+There is no operator on site, so you have to bring your own parasol and food.

 Paralia Fakristra Pilion Griechenland